bowfolios/bowfolios.github.io/index.md

 ESLint should run without generating any errors.

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).

+### From mockup to production

+Bowfolios is meant to illustrate the use of Meteor for developing an initial proof-of-concept prototype.
+For a production application, several additional security-related changes must be implemented:

+* Use of email-based password specification for users, and/or use of an alternative authentication mechanism.
+* Use of https so that passwords are sent in encrypted format.
+* Removal of the insecure package, and the addition of Meteor Methods to replace client-side DB updates.

+(Note that these changes do not need to be implemented for ICS 314, although they are relatively straightforward to accomplish.)

 ## Development History